To make its vision a reality, Lenzing follows six main practices that embed various elements of the circular economy into its business model.

-Lenzing has developed a recycling technology called REFIBRA™ to address the enormous textile waste challenges facing the industry and society.
+Lenzing has developed a recycling technology called REFIBRA™ to address the enormous textile waste challenges facing the industry.
 This technology utilizes a substantial proportion of cotton waste as well as dissolving wood pulp as raw materials.
-Lenzing continued to offer TENCEL™ x REFIBRA™ branded lyocell fibers with up to 30 percent recycled content in 2021.
+Lenzing continued to offer TENCEL™ x REFIBRA™ branded lyocell fibers with up to 30 percent recycled content in 2022.
 Along with dissolving wood pulp, pulp from cotton scraps is used for the closed-loop commercial-scale production of lyocell fiber.
-This creates high-quality fibers with the same properties as fibers from virgin dissolving wood pulp.
+While this creates a significant environmental improvement, it creates high-quality fibers with the same properties as fibers from virgin dissolving wood pulp.
 The fiber is available under the Recycled Claim Standard (RCS), certifying that all production processes in the entire supply chain have undergone the relevant steps to ensure the integrity of the final product.

 In line with its vision, “We give waste a new life.
-Every day”, Lenzing strives to make textile waste recycling a common standard process like paper recycling.
-Lenzing has set a target and measures to make this vision a reality: it plans to offer viscose, modal and lyocell staple fibers with up to 50 percent post-consumer recycled content on a commercial scale by 2025.
+Every day”, Lenzing is striving to make textile waste recycling a common standard process similar to paper recycling.
+Lenzing has set a target and taken measures to make this vision a reality: it plans to offer viscose, modal and lyocell staple fibers with up to 50 percent post-consumer recycled content on a commercial scale by 2025.
 For more information, please see the “Sustainability targets, measures and progress” chapter.

 Transparency and traceability of supply chains